4d/docs/website/translated_docs/pt/Desktop/building.md

 *   *Windows* - Each folder contains the application executable file, named *\<ApplicationName>Client.exe* for the client part and *\<ApplicationName>Server.exe* for the server part as well as the corresponding .rsr files.
 The folders also contain various files and folders necessary for the applications to work and customized items that may be in the original 4D Volume Desktop and 4D Server folders.
 *   *macOS* - Each folder contains only the application package, named \<ApplicationName> Client for the client part and \<ApplicationName> Server for the server part.
 Each package contains all the necessary items for the application to work.
 Under macOS, launch a package by double-clicking it.

     > The macOS packages built contain the same items as the Windows subfolders.
-You can display their contents (**Control+click** on the icon) in order to be able to modify them.
+In order to modify it, you must first display its contents (**Control+click** on the icon).

 If you checked the “Allow automatic update of client application” option, an additional subfolder called *Upgrade4DClient* is added in the *\<ApplicationName>Server* folder/package.
 This subfolder contains the client application in macOS and/or Windows format as a compressed file.
-This file is used during the automatic client application update.
+This subfolder contains the client application in macOS and/or Windows format as a compressed file.

 #### Location of Web files